fastfetch-cli/fastfetch/doc/logo.md

 | `--logo-padding-right` | `4` | Sets the padding right of the logo |
 | `--logo-padding-top` | `0` | Sets the padding top of the logo |

+All filesytem paths can be:
+* Absolute
+* Relative to the current working directory
+* Relative to any of the directories listed by `fastfetch --list-data-paths` + `/logos`
+  For example, the file `~/.local/share/fastfetch/logos/shrek` can simply be referenced as `shrek`.

 ### Text

 | Option | Default | Description |